red5pro/react-native-red5pro/README.md

 1. Locate the `build.gradle` for your Android **app** and open it in the editor.
 2. Define the `red5sreaming.jar` as an exclusion for the **libs** dependencies.
-3. Add the `react-native-red5pro` library as a project dependency.

 The `dependencies` definition in the `build.gradle` of the **app** should look similar to the following: